explosion/spaCy/website/docs/api/data-formats.md

 As of v3.0, the JSON input format is deprecated and is replaced by the [binary format](#binary-training).
-Instead of converting [`Doc`](/api/doc) objects to JSON, you can now now serialize them directly using the [`DocBin`](/api/docbin) container and then use them as input data.
+Instead of converting [`Doc`](/api/doc) objects to JSON, you can now serialize them directly using the [`DocBin`](/api/docbin) container and then use them as input data.

 [`spacy convert`](/api/cli) lets you convert your JSON data to the new `.spacy`